Sergio16T/Austins-List-Ecommerce/README.md

 * **Apollo:** is a complete state management library for JavaScript apps.
 Simply write a GraphQL query, and Apollo Client will take care of requesting and caching your data, as well as updating your UI.
 * **Prisma:** Prisma makes database access easy with an auto-generated and type-safe query builder that's tailored to your database schema.
 It provides an alternative to traditional ORMs and SQL query builders.
 Start with a new database or introspect an existing one to get started.

+## Main Features
+ - Home page
+ - Signup & Login page
+ - Forgot password/Reset password
+ - JWT authentication to persist log in
+ - Paginated list of products/items
+ - Shopping Cart
+ - Search
+ - Item details page
+ - Create new item/product with details & photos.
+ - Update item details & photos
+ - Delete items
+ - Check out with stripe
+ - Order confirmation page
+ - Orders Page
+ - Managing permissions view for admin
+ - Responsive

 ## Goals while building this project

 * Get Familiar with Next.js, Styled Components, GraphQL and Apollo
-* Host it locally with Docker and use Prisma to handle the DB layer with MYSQL
+* Host it locally with Docker and use Prisma to handle the DB with MYSQL
 * Building and understanding a GraphQL server, GraphQL Schemas, TypeDefs & Resolvers

 ## Future goals for this project